 We have 3 key product tenants that have informed every part of the platform.

 What Apple did for computers.
 What Figma did for design.
-Hatch Apps will do for software development.
+Hatch Apps is on a mission to do for software development.

 7 years later, today is day 1.